 “I am addicted to social media… yes, I hereby officially declare myself.
 Nothing can sweeten my day more than the golden ringing of a new message on Facebook and a hoped-for retweet ...
 Yes, it is ...
 I get repeated reports of harassment because I follow people on the street.
 And worst of all:… My friend now only speaks to me with @Schatzi… Only the structured use of social media can help me now.
 I'm counting on your support. ”

 The sender was Regensburg graduate Natascha Müller, who caused heated discussions among staff and social media experts.
 Because Knaus had the application, initially anonymous, published in his private blog - not without his own impression:

-"At first, I thought: That will not work!
-Someone was joking, or someone else has made a fake application.
-Let's assume the cover letter is not a fake.
-Then it is amusing, open, honest, funny, stand out and the applicant will be remembered.
-But it does not fit with Daimler - or does it?
-If The Lady had applied to an agency, she probably could have started tomorrow.
+“At first I thought: this is not possible!
+Someone made a joke, or someone else submitted a fake application.
+Let us assume that the cover letter is not a fake.
+Then it is fun, open, honest, funny, outstanding and the applicant will be remembered.
+But it doesn't fit Daimler - or does it?
+If the lady had applied to an agency with that, she would probably have been able to start tomorrow.
 Thoughts about thoughts.
-One thing she has at least achieved: I spend more than an average of my time working on her application. "
+She has at least achieved one thing: I am dealing with your application intensively and for an above average time. ”